ghedo/pflask/docs/pflask-debuild.rst

 DIST
 ~~~~

-The Debian release (e.g. _"unstable"_).
+The Debian release (e.g. *unstable*).
 It will be used when searching for the
 base Debian install under `/var/cache/pflask`.
 By default will be read from the
 `debian/changelog` of the package to be built.

 ARCH
 ~~~~

-The Debian architecture (e.g. _"amd64"_).
+The Debian architecture (e.g. *amd64*).
 It will be used when searching for the base Debian install under `/var/cache/pflask`.
 If none is specified, `dpkg-architecture(1)` is used.